Lily Collins And Noah Centineo Deny Dating Rumors After Appearing Together At Oscar Party

 He added, “Yeah, just friends.
 Lovely, lovely friends.
 She’s my favorite.”

-When asked about his own relationship status, he said he was, “Single!”
+When asked about his own relationship status, he said he was “Single!”

 Noah Centineo And Lily Collins Are Flirting Over Those Calvin Klein Pictures And Tbh I Can't Blame Them https://t.co/UXMMyPubQq